 Globalization triumphant

 Over the course of the 1980s the trend toward economic integration accelerated.
 The developed countries embraced anti-inflationary austerity and deregulation.
 The developing countries jettisoned their prior economic nationalism and opened their economies to the world.
 Even the centrally planned economies abandoned central planning for the market, and the world market.
-The communist parties of China and Vietnam stayed in power but build globalized market economies.
-The Soviet Union broke apart, and its former components and allies also joined the global economy.
+The communist parties of China and Vietnam stayed in power but built globalized market economies.
+The Soviet Union broke apart, and its former components and allies also joined the world economy.
 The Cold War was over, the West had won, and the future seemed to belong the United States and its allies, and to globalization.

 In retrospect, the relative prosperity of the late 1980’s, 1990’s and early 2000’s masked growing social and economic problems.
 Rising economic inequality and inadequate social policies widened divisions in American society: between the rich and the middle class, between prosperous and distressed regions, among the races.